Working to ensure SSL product quality and improve confidence in test results

-Determining the lifetime of LED products can be challenging and costly.
-The SSL Annex is working to understand lifetime issues of LED products in support of government measurement, verification and enforcement programmes.
+The SSL Annex is working to understand LED product lifetime to support government measurement, verification and enforcement programmes.

-A report was published that looks across the body of literature on lifetime definitions for LEDs and LED products.
+A report was prepared and published that looks across the body of literature on lifetime definitions for LEDs and LED products.
 The report looks at failure mechanisms, accelerated life test and test methods for estimating lifetime, and provides some recommendations.
-There is currently no agreement as to which test method can best estimate the lifetime of LED lighting products and the report thus addresses a key issue for regulators and industry interested in deployment of LED technologies.
+Click here to learn about the report and download a copy.

 In 2014, the SSL Annex published a report (2013 IC Final Report) that compared the measurement accuracy of 110 laboratories worldwide testing Light Emitting Diode (LED) lamps and luminaires.
 That report is intended to help governments and manufacturers ensure that new LED products sold to consumers and companies are of high quality and meet the claimed performance.
 That work also sought to establish a common proficiency test method for accreditation programmes.